 Probate distress is a race against two clocks: the surrogate’s administrative timeline and the lender’s or lien holder’s legal timeline.
 The second clock almost always runs faster — and it does not pause for grief.

 In New Jersey, probate formally begins when the original will, a certified death certificate, and the surrogate’s application are filed with the county surrogate in the county where the decedent lived.
-The New Jersey Courts Probate Self-Help Center is the authoritative public resource on the process, and the Constitutional Officers Association of New Jersey (Surrogates) lists every county surrogate with contact and filing information.
+The New Jersey Courts Probate Self-Help Center is the authoritative public resource on the process and lists every county surrogate with contact and filing information.

 Once the will is admitted, the surrogate issues Letters Testamentary to the named executor or, if there is no will, Letters of Administration to the administrator.
 Those Letters are what give the fiduciary legal authority to manage estate assets — including signing a deed to sell real property.
 Without Letters in hand, no bank will release funds and no title company will close on the home.